bigfix/developer.bigfix.com/site/reference/world.md

 # bes action status constrained : bes action status

 Returns the BES Action status corresponding to constraints.
-This result can be cast to a &amp;lt;string&amp;gt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&lt; format to give the text as shown in the console.

 # bes action status disk free limited : bes action status